 Better times did finally arrive in the 1980s.
 An excellent vintage in 1983 spurred interest among wine lovers, especially in the United States.
 Many Sauternes proprietors wisely reinvested the proceeds in their vineyards and wineries, and their conscientiousness was rewarded with a great vintage in 1986.
 Prices rose, but the wines still sold, further bolstering the producers, who could now enjoy returns more in line with their costs.

 The rebound continued with sensational results in 1988 and 1990 sandwiching a very good year in 1989.
 Difficult years followed from 1991 through 1994, but since then, Sauternes has enjoyed an amazing run of success that probably has no historical precedent.
-Almost every year from 1995 has been at least quite good, and excellent vintages were enjoyed 2001, 2003, 2005, 2007, 2009, 2010, 2011 and 2013.
+Almost every year from 1995 has been at least quite good, and excellent vintages were enjoyed in 2001, 2003, 2005, 2007, 2009, 2010, 2011, as well as in every vintage from 2013 until 2017, the most recent vintage that can yet be evaluated fairly.
 The wines are not inexpensive due to low crop yields and labor-intensive winemaking, but they are quite fairly priced with respect to production costs, and are so concentrated and intense that a half-bottle of 375 ml can satisfy four friends.

 Now that better days have returned to Sauternes, is the 1855 classification a mere historical curiosity, or a listing with continuing merit?
 Given that it has never been updated, perhaps the best way to answer this question is to compare the list with the most recent classification of this region’s wines by Robert M. Parker, Jr. His writing may be controversial, but he clearly remains the world’s most influential wine critic--and even his detractors grant that his expertise on Bordeaux is exceedingly strong.